 In our worldview, there are 4 types of profitability questions:

 - Profitability – scenarios

 In the first type, profitability questions can cover why a company might be losing profits or what a company should do to increase profits creatively.
 Your job is to set up a framework to help them find the source of the issue.
-The framework should be in 2 levels, and beyond revenues and costs, it could highlight a potential internal company or product problem, competition or a global market issue, etc.

 Revenue- or cost-focused profit questions aren’t necessarily posed as profit questions (the word profit isn’t used in the set-up).
 For example, maybe a company is integrating a new software infrastructure and they want to know if it’s a “good idea”.
 The focus is on quantifying the benefits of new business infrastructure solutions – benefits that translate to increased sales or reduced costs.